CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     [ "9mm", [ "glockmag" ] ]     // The first magazine specified for each ammo type is the default
     [ "45", [ "m1911mag", "m1911bigmag" ] ],
 ],
+"explode_in_fire" : true,         // Should the item explode if set on fire "explosion": {                    // Physical explosion data
+    "power" : 10,                 // Measure of explosion power, affects damage and range "distance_factor" : 0.9,      // How much power is retained per traveled tile of explosion.
+Must be lower than 1 and higher than 0.
+    "fire" : true,                // Should the explosion leave fire "shrapnel" : {
+        "count" : 10,             // Number of shrapnel pieces
+        "mass" : 10,              // Mass of shrapnel pieces.
+Affects armor piercing and terrain smashing.
+        "recovery" : 10,          // Percentage chance to drop an item at landing point.
+        "drop" : "nail"           // Which item to drop at landing point.
+    }
+},
 ```

 ###AMMO